Haunting Photos of London Murder Scenes

 Right.
 Where in London did you find yourself most often?
 Did it vary throughout the course of the project?

 Well, obviously Lambeth has a big problem, as does Tottenham.
-The place I was most surprised by was Croydon – I went there several times, and didn’t expect to.
-When I first came to London I had to go to Croydon to sort out my immigration papers and all that stuff, and I always thought it was a really nice neighbourhood.
-Places like Bexleyheath and Ealing, too – I didn’t expect to go there but went quite a lot.
+The place I was most surprised by was Croydon—I went there several times, and didn’t expect to.
+When I first came to London I had to go to Croydon to sort out my immigration papers and all that stuff, and I always thought it was a really nice neighborhood.
+Places like Bexleyheath and Ealing, too—I didn’t expect to go there, but went quite a lot.

 How long would you leave it before going to the scene of the crime?